 Child & Youth Mental Health Programs

-Child and Family Therapy is available to children, youth and their families who are experiencing mental health difficulties and require support beyond Brief Service/Counselling Walk-In Clinic.
+This voluntary service is available to children, youth and their families who are experiencing mental health difficulties that require support beyond our Counselling Walk-In Clinic.
 Therapy is evidence-based and tailored to meet the needs of each child or youth and family.
 Culture, family and community are important to supporting these services and help determine the appropriate setting and frequency of service.
-Participation in services is voluntary and consent is required.
+Participation in services is voluntary.

 Triple P groups (0-12 and teen) is a family intervention for parents of children who have or are at risk of developing behavior problems.
 It is a preventive program that promotes positive, caring relationships between parents and their children, and helps parents develop effective strategies for dealing with a variety of childhood behavior problems and common developmental issues

-Muskoka Youth Justice Committee Program (YJC) is mandated by the Youth Criminal Justice Act for certain offences and is an alternative to traditional court processes, with referrals from the Crown Attorney and the OPP.
-Youth (12–17yrs old), their parents, and the persons harmed participate in a Justice Circle.
-The youth are given an opportunity to make amends for their behavior and understand the impact their behaviour has had on themselves, others and the broader community.
-The individual harmed is also given the opportunity to be heard and partake in what they believe is appropriate restitution; once the youth fulfills the agreement, the charges are withdrawn.
+Youth (12–17 yrs old), their parents, and the persons harmed typically participate in a Justice Circle facilitated by YJC volunteers.
+The youth are given an opportunity to make amends for their behaviour and understand the impact their behaviour has had on themselves, others and the broader community.
+The individual harmed is given the opportunity to be heard and partake in what they believe is appropriate restitution.
+When the youth has completed the sanctions and fulfilled the conditions of the agreement, the charges are withdrawn.

 Our CYMH programming has access to specialized consultation and assessments (i.e. psychiatric and psychological) to assist in the diagnosis and treatment of a child or youth with mental health needs as part of their mental health treatment plan.